malpa222/portfolio/lo1.md

 certain group sticks to.
 However, in the cybersecurity context, trends can be defined as the directions in which the industry is developing, new attack techniques, exploits on new (and old) technologies as well as the legal aspects of hacking.

-Therefore, I have decided to inquire into different hacker 'groups', malware aggregators and social platforms to see which things are receiving more traction in the red teaming world.
+Therefore, I have decided to inquire into different hacker 'groups', malware aggregators and cybersecurity reports to see which things are receiving more traction in the red teaming world.

-## Windows exploitation
+## Research questions

+It is hard to create main research questsion for this document, since it focuses on exploring different trends and not trying to achieve a 'common goal'.
+Nevertheless, my research needs a direction, therefore I have decided to write down the research questions that I want to follow while conducting the investigation.

+1. What kind of malware is on the rise right now?

+2. Do new APT actors use currently trending malware families?

+3. How do cybersecurity companies protect businessess and organisations agains cyber-attacks?

+## What kind of malware is on the rise right now?

 Windows is the most popular operating system in the world.
 Almost every PC runs it, and almost every company is using Windows ecosystem to manage their assets and provide services for in-house needs.
 Moreover, if a company is has a web service, it most likely runs on Azure, which is also built on top of
 Active directory and Windows Servers (*[Azure Stack](https://www.darrylvanderpeijl.com/azure-stack-the-fabric-layer/)*).

-### Recent malware and vulnerability discoveries

 In order to look for recent malware discoveries I have turned to websites such as *[VX-Underground](https://vx-underground.org)* and
 *[Malpedia](https://malpedia.caad.fkie.fraunhofer.de)*.
 Both websites are databases containing malware examples, source code and research papers